ltfschoen/justopensource/README.md

 ## Previous Research / Research Background <a id="research-background"></a>

-Below we have compiled our previous research background as academics even if not directly relevant to the proposed project (samples, github, published materials, awards):
+Below we have compiled our previous research background as academics even if not directly relevant to the proposed project (samples, Github, published materials, awards):

 ### Luke Schoen